-Find out if Laser Eye Surgery or Cataract Surgery is for you!
+Find out if Laser Eye Surgery or Cataract Surgery is the best option!

 It is common for patients in my clinic to ask ‘do I need cataract surgery or laser eye surgery?’.
 In this post I will explain each procedure, their differences, and which may be better for you.